KHAKhazeus/BiBL/README.md

 ## Best Model Checkpoints

 Urls for best model checkpoints are not available during the review period due to the anonymity regulations.
-After the anonymity period, the model checkpoints will be released.
+The model checkpoints will be released right after we cleaned up all our available checkpoints.

 ## Instructions for Reproducing